Tashdid-Turjo/JS-Project-Rock-Paper-Scissors/README.md

   - `R`, `P`, `S` → Choose Rock / Paper / Scissors
 - Responsive interface with custom design
 - Fully deployed on GitHub Pages

 ---

-## 🕹️ Live Demo
-You can try out the live version of this project: [Rock-Paper-Scissors](https://tashdid-turjo.github.io/JS-Project-Rock-Paper-Scissors/).

----